-Adding natural emulsifiers or small quantities of natural oils & fats, like olive oil, ghee butter, coconut oil, avocado, and homemade natural sauces.
+Adding natural emulsifiers or small quantities of natural oils and fats, like olive oil, ghee butter, coconut oil, avocado, and homemade natural sauces.
 All the natural sauces are suitable emulsifiers.
 Lemon, vinegar, olive oil, ghee, coconut oil, mustard, honey, avocado, and egg yolk are excellent emulsifiers mixed with oils/fats.

 Types of Fats\oils and where they are found.